 The directors are responsible for the other information.
-The other information comprises the Directors' Report and Secretary's report as required by the Mauritius Companies Act 2001.
+The other information comprises the Commentary of the Directors and Certificate from the Secretary as required by the Mauritius Companies Act 2001.
 The other information does not include the financial statements and our auditor's report thereon.
 Our opinion on the financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.